Zoom Introduces Zoom Ai Companion - Available At No Additional Cost With Paid Zoom User Accounts

 Users will be able to access AI Companion from within their existing workflows such as within Zoom Meetings, Zoom Team Chat, and Zoom Whiteboard for capabilities such as Meeting summaries, Team Chat compose, and Whiteboard generation with a simple, easy-to-use experience.
 Starting now, users can additionally have interactive capabilities with AI Companion via a side panel by accessing these directly within the Meetings experience; this capability will expand across the Zoom platform in spring 2024, as capabilities are added.

-Zoom is an all-in-one intelligent collaboration platform that makes connecting easier, more immersive, and more dynamic for businesses and individuals.
+ne intelligent collaboration platform that makes connecting easier, more immersive, and more dynamic for businesses and individuals.
 Zoom technology puts people at the center, enabling meaningful connections, facilitating modern collaboration, and driving human innovation through solutions like team chat, phone, meetings, omnichannel cloud contact center, smart recordings, whiteboard, and more, in one offering.
 Founded in 2011, Zoom is publicly traded (NASDAQ:ZM) and headquartered in San Jose, California.
-Get more info at zoom.